UBC-MDS/DSCI554_Project/Milestone3/report.md

     ## 1   9 -55.51
     ## 2   2 -57.17 -7 3.3203     0.8539

 Based on the p-value, this model does not provide a better fit than the null model.
-Next, we try a model using only our main independent variable, `prog_exp`:
+Next, we tried a model using only our main independent variable, `prog_exp`:

 ``` r
 # Reduced model, with our main variable